PDF Annotator

 • Fit — automatically scales the document to fit the visible stage width

 Zoom range: 55% to 250%.
-Annotations always stay correctly aligned at any zoom level because coordinates are stored in the document's native coordinate space.
+Annotations always stay correctly aligned at any zoom level.

 💡Use + and keyboard shortcuts to zoom without reaching for the mouse.